-In their white paper, Connected, the Institute outlines several critical points that were identified by patients and providers as key to positive patient experiences:
+In their white paper, Connected, The Beryl Institute outlines several critical points that were identified by patients and providers as key to positive patient experiences, including:

-Collaboration is a partnership that requires honest dialogue.
+- Collaboration as a partnership requiring honest dialogue

 At Vera Whole Health, these same practices are integrated into the foundation of every patient-provider relationship.

 Generous time to discuss issues